 The federal government requires that students complete a FAFSA to be eligible.
 If you have not yet completed a 2019-2020 FAFSA you still have plenty of time and the staff of the Financial Aid Office are ready to help you.
 Our overarching goal is to enable students to continue their education at OCC despite the coronavirus impact.
-Please follow the instructions on the application and submit it on-line to be considered for an emergency grant.

 Frequently Asked Questions